+Target audience: NGOs, nonprofits, foundations, social enterprises, cause and advocacy organizations, educators, general public.
 We’re still winding down after a whirlwind day Friday at the United Nations.
 At the invitation of Amine Lamrabat, Socialbrite sent Shonali Burke and myself to give a presentation on how NGOs (international nonprofits, chiefly) working with the UN can use […]

 Today my Socialbrite partner Shonali Burke and I are giving a presentation to NGOs (nongovernmental organizations) at the United Nations.

 Back in November, an invitation flew into our laps from Amine Lamrabat of the Civil Society and Outreach Unit (CSOU), Division for Social Policy and Development (DSPD), Department of Economic and Social Affairs (DESA).
 By gosh, when it comes to acronyms, nobody beats the UN!

 Last week!
 Get your Blue Key to help refugees